2021 Australian Parliament House sexual misconduct allegations: Legal proceedings

+In 2023, Lehrmann sued Lisa Wilkinson and Network Ten for defamation over the interview with Higgins which aired on The Project in 2021.
+Lehrmann told the court that Wilkinson destroyed his right to a "fair criminal trial".
+Lehrmann claimed in court that he felt isolated and ostracised after Higgins' interview on The Project.
+He said "I became severely isolated," and admitted to a private hospital suffering emotional distress.
+The defamation case was judged in favour of Network Ten on 15 April 2024, with Justice Michael Lee concluding that there was "substantial truth" to the allegation that Lehrmann raped Higgins.

 1988 rape allegation against Christian Porter

 On 26 February 2021, the ABC published details of a letter that had been sent to the Prime Minister and several other members of parliament, including then Senate Opposition Leader Penny Wong and Greens Senator Sarah Hanson-Young.
 It alleged that a 16-year-old girl had been raped in Sydney in 1988 by a man who was now a member of Cabinet.
 The letter was anonymous, and included a statement by the alleged victim, who had opened a case with New South Wales Police in 2020, but closed it shortly before taking her own life in Adelaide in June 2020.

 On 2 March, NSW Police stated they would not reopen the case as they had insufficient evidence to do so.